John Grandisson Triptych: Original ownership

-John Grandisson, bishop of Exeter from 1327–1369, was a man of education, culture, and capital.
+John Grandisson, bishop of Exeter from 1327 to 1369, was a man of education, culture, and capital.
 This example of medieval English ivory carving is unusual because it is carved with the bishop's emblems.
 Grandisson changed his family's coat of arms by substituting a mitre for the normal central eaglet, making the arms unique to him.
 His arms appear within an image of Exeter Cathedral, in the psalter of which he was the second owner, now in the British Library as Add MS 21926.
 The coat of arms almost certainly means that this work of art was commissioned by Bishop Grandisson during his tenure.
 There is a second ivory triptych in the British Museum and two leaves divided between the British Museum and the Louvre.
 They are carved with the same arms.
 The Grandisson ivories in the Louvre and British Museum demonstrate iconographic features that suggest Italian influence and the style of paintings from the province of Siena in Tuscany.

 Prior to John Webb buying it on behalf of the British Museum in 1861, the triptych was in the possession of the Russian Prince Aleksey Saltykov.
 Saltykov bought the artefact in Paris from Louis Fidel Debruge-Duménil.